 It is important to mark the end of the preparation in a public way as children begin to receive Holy Communion

 A rite of admission can be found in Common Worship: Rites on the Way

 Register and Certificates

-Also each child must be given written evidence that they have been admitted to Holy Communion.
-The place and date of their first Communion, and the incumbent’s signature may be added to their baptism certificate – or they may be given a certificate designed for the purpose.
-The diocese has prepared a Certificate for use in this circumstance (212KB pdf file).
-(File contains two alternatives)
+Each child formally admitted to Holy Communion must have their name and date of first admission entered in the bright green parish register (pub Canterbury Press) designed for that purpose.
+Children must also be given written evidence that they have been admitted to Holy Communion, including the place and date of their first Communion.
+The incumbent’s signature may be added to their baptism certificate – or they may be given a certificate designed for the purpose.
+A PDF of a sample certificate can be obtained by contacting the Diocesan Children and Families’ Ministry Adviser